Agile Team Structure: How to Structure Your Agile Enterprise

 All said, the core team of folks was maybe 100 people or so, but we were interfacing with an organization that was at least 400 people.

 Okay… so now think about the guidance that we give for the formation of a Scrum team.
 A cross-functional group of 6-8 people that have everything necessary to deliver a working, tested, increment of the product.
-How in the world would I get 6-8 people with the skills necessary, the understanding of complex workflows, and the domain knowledge to touch this many systems?
+How in the world would I get 6-8 people with the skills necessary, the understanding of complex workflows, and the domain knowledge to touch these many systems?

-Lack of Sub-system Level Ownership
+Lack of Sub-System Level Ownership

 I’m not suggesting that it’s *impossible* to do this, but I’ll tell you… most products have not been built with the underlying architecture, test harnessing, or continuous integration necessary to even take a stab at shared code ownership across such a diverse stack.
 At some point, the lack of sub-system level ownership would very likely erode the integrity of the overall solution.